Finite-Part Integration of the Hilbert Transform: One-sided Hilbert Transforms

 Next, we replace the kernel in the integrand with the expansion

 to obtain

 where the remainder term is given by

 Because $C$ does not enclose any of the singularities of $f(z)$, we recognize that the contour integrals in \eqref{principalvaluegeneralresult2c} are just the finite-parts of the divergent integrals $\int_0^a x^{-k-1} f(x) \;{\rm d}x$ in accordance with equation \eqref{principalvaluegeneralresult3b}.
 Now, if we choose the contour $C$ such that $\omega/|z|<1$ for all $z$ in $C$, the remainder term \eqref{remainder} vanishes as $n\rightarrow\infty$.
 If $f(z)$ happens to be entire, the choice is possible for all positive $\omega<a$ for we can make $C$ as large as we please.
-On the other hand, if $f(z)$ is not entire and the distance of the singularity point nearest to the origin is $\rho_0 < \infty$, the choice is possible for all positive $\omega<\mathrm{min}(\rho_0,a)$.
+On the other hand, if $f(z)$ is not entire and the distance from the singularity closest to the origin is $\rho_0 < \infty$, the choice is possible for all positive $\omega\in(0,a)$ that satisfy $\omega<\rho_0$.
 Taking into account all conditions just mentioned and taking the limit as $n\rightarrow\infty$ in \eqref{principalvaluegeneralresult2c}, we arrive at the result \eqref{mainequationprincipalvalueorder1onepole} for finite $a$.